Mather Inn: History

 In 1875, Robert Nelson, the founder of Ishpeming, built a hotel in the city known as the Barnum House.
 Four years later, the Barnum House burned, and Nelson replaced it with another structure he called the Nelson House.
 The Nelson House stood until 1928, when it too burned.
 The loss of Ishpeming's finest hotel affected the Cleveland-Cliffs Iron Company, which now had no place to house important guests.

 Realizing the benefit of having a first-class hotel, William G. Mather, Cleveland-Cliffs president, financed the construction of the Mather Inn as a replacement.
 Mather hired Boston architect James H. Ritchie to design the building and turned to Warren H. Manning, a longtime associate, to design the grounds.
 The hotel is considered to be an excellent example of the work of both men.

 The Mather Inn opened in 1932, and served the community for decades.
 In 1959, it served as lodging for the cast of the classic movie Anatomy of a Murder.
 In the mid-1980s, the Mather Inn Preservation Society was created to sustain it.
 However, the inn fell on hard times, and in 1987 it was closed and sold.

 The inn was vacant for many years, but in 2004 renovations to the building were started.
 As of 2009, the inn is privately owned and is undergoing a renovation to turn it into luxury residences and office suites.

-As of 2014, the old boiler room and adjacent storage area have been converted into a brewery named Cognition Brewing Company.
-The brewery plans to serve its beer out of the old pub.
+In 2014, the old boiler room and adjacent storage area were converted into a brewery named Cognition Brewing Company.
+The brewery served its beer out of the old pub.
+The brewery closed in 2023 after the hotel's new owners decided to apply for their own liquor license.